-14. What is a SAA?
+13. What is a SAA?

 Each state has an SAA or State Administrative Agency.
 The SAA is the only entity that can submit applications directly to FEMA under NSGP.
 The Washington Military Department is the SAA for Washington state.
-Nonprofit applicants must submit their applications to the SAA by the posted timeline (which differs from the dates in the Notice of Funding Opportunity).
+Nonprofit applicants must submit their applications to the SAA by the posted timeline (which differs from the dates in the Notice of Funding

+Opportunity).
 See details here: Grants NSGP Application Details | Washington State Military Department, Citizens Serving Citizens with Pride & Tradition

-15. Do I need to file a Notice of Intent (NOI) to apply for NSGP-NSS funding?
+14. Do I need to file a Notice of Intent (NOI) to apply for NSGP funding?

 Yes.
-To submit an NSGP-NSS application, all eligible applicants will need to complete a Notice of Intent form prior to December 16, 2024.
-Please use this link to complete your notice: https://forms.office.com/g/xGGgzc167u
+To submit an NSGP application, all eligible applicants will need to complete a Notice of Intent form.
+The link to complete this form will be provided on our NSGP Applicant webpage upon the release of the NSGP NOFO.

-16. How do I complete a Vulnerability Assessment?
+15. How do I complete a Vulnerability Assessment?